-- 1) Base (Muladhara) chakra.
+1) Base (Muladhara) chakra.
 The Muladhara chakra deals with the purely physical, atomic structure of the body.
 Therefore its energies deal with healing, correcting and empowering the very cells and organs of the body.
-Positive energies of this chakra manifest as insight into all material phenomena and independence of them; negative energies manifest as totally material perceptions and impulses toward avid attachment to material things and disbelief in anything higher than matter. - 2) Swadhishthana chakra.
+Positive energies of this chakra manifest as insight into all material phenomena and independence of them; negative energies manifest as totally material perceptions and impulses toward avid attachment to material things and disbelief in anything higher than matter.

+2) Swadhishthana chakra.
 The Swadhishthana chakra deals with neurological energies, emotions and desires, including sex/lust.
 It involves all that is self-centered and egotistical in a person.
-Through its purification are corrected those areas of our physical and emotional life.
-It also deals with the fluids in the body including the lymph and blood when there is an abnormality there.
-Positive energies of this chakra manifest as gentleness, sensitivity to others' feelings, helpfulness and even self-sacrifice; negative energies manifest as negative emotions such as anger, resentment, hatred, jealousy, envy and-most of all-lust. - 3) Navel (Manipura) chakra.
+Through its purification the aspects of our physical and emotional life are corrected.
+It also deals with the fluids in the body including the lymph and blood.
+Positive energies of this chakra manifest as gentleness, sensitivity to others' feelings, helpfulness and even self-sacrifice; negative energies manifest as negative emotions such as anger, resentment, hatred, jealousy, envy and-most of all-lust.

+3) Navel (Manipura) chakra.
 The Manipura chakra deals with the metabolism and the assimilative powers of the body.
 It, too, relates to desires, especially the desire to acquire, control and encompass.
 It relates to the digestive system as well.
 So those are the aspects of a person that correction of this chakra can affect.
 Positive energies of this chakra manifest as strength of will and purpose and a highly developed sense of order and right conduct; negative energies manifest as greed, possessiveness, negative ambition and materialistic involvements.

-- 4) Heart (Anahata) chakra.
+4) Heart (Anahata) chakra.
 The Anahata chakra deals with metabolism and controls the cardio-pulmonary system.
 It too deals with feelings, but feelings of higher affection and altruism.
 (It is still in the lower levels, so do not mistake its movements for true or spiritual love or devotion to God.)
 It also deals with the faculty of sight and therefore basic perception as well as lesser intuition.
 It has a lot to do with the immune and circulatory systems and controls the thymus gland in the center of the chest.
-Positive energies of this chakra manifest as loving-kindness, generosity, and unselfish actions for the benefit of others; negative energies manifest as the desire to dominate others and to use them for selfish advantage. - 5) Throat (Vishuddha) chakra.
+Positive energies of this chakra manifest as loving-kindness, generosity, and unselfish actions for the benefit of others; negative energies manifest as the desire to dominate others and to use them for selfish advantage.

+5) Throat (Vishuddha) chakra.
 The Vishuddha chakra deals with intellectual development and the power of speech.
 The thyroid is controlled by it also.
 The will is also involved to some extent.
 Higher intuition comes into play here to some extent, as well.
-Positive energies of this chakra manifest as wise, uplifting and healing speech, words that have the power to manifest what is being spoken; negative energies manifest as foolish, meaningless words, lies, manipulative and negative, harmful speech. - 6) Talu chakra.
-The Talu chakra is a kind of switching station as on a railway.
-Subtle transmuting energies and the Kundalini move up the spine from the Muladhara to the Vishuddha chakra.
-Then they need to move forward and reach the Ajna chakra.
-In the centuries since knowledge of the Talu chakra was almost lost, sadhakas throughout India have expressed frustration with the fact that the energies rise to the Vishuddha and will not move to the Ajna.
-This is because the way the subtle bodies are constituted the Talu chakra must be prepared
+Positive energies of this chakra manifest as wise, uplifting and healing speech, words that have the power to manifest what is being spoken; negative energies manifest as foolish, meaningless words, lies, manipulative and negative, harmful speech.